RafhaanShah/PushChrome/PLAN.md

    - Detect HTTP 412 response (2FA required)
    - Show 2FA input when needed
    - Retry login with `twofa` parameter
+   - Show device name input (user can customize or use generated name)
+   - **Persist pending login to `chrome.storage.session`** so user can close popup and resume device registration
-   - On success: auto-register device with unique name
+   - On success: register device with chosen name
-   - Store session (secret, userId, deviceId)
+   - Store session (secret, userId, deviceId, deviceName)
    - Redirect to popup/messages view
    - **Never store email/password** - only the session secret